jaison10/InfoTrack-Rank/README.md

 5. Run the application and test on Swagger.

 ## SPA :
 The front end of the same is built using Angular, TypeScript, RxJS, and Bootstrap.
-Validations not handled in the front-end as of now as it is handled in the API.
+Validations are not handled in the front-end as of now as it is handled in the API.
 #### Setup:
 1. Run 'npm install' to install the project dependencies.
 2. Run 'ng serve' to run the application.